 All glass samples included in this interlaboratory study were selected from a collection of windshield glass at Florida International University (FIU).
 The FIU collection includes laminated glass from 210 vehicles manufactured between 2004 and 2017.
 The entire FIU collection (inner and outer pane of each windshield) was previously characterized using LA-ICP-MS. A description of the LA-ICP-MS analysis conducted at FIU is provided in a previous manuscript [22].
 Table 1 lists the vehicle information for the glass samples distributed to all participants for each interlaboratory exercise in blind studies.
 Participants also received the NIST (National Institute of Standards and Technology) standard reference material (SRM®) 1831 to serve as a quality control sample.

-A subset of the FIU collection (31 samples), selected based on their similarity in elemental composition, was analyzed at West Virginia University (refractive index) and at the National Institute of Standards and Technology (µXRF).
+A subset of the FIU collection (31 samples), selected based on their similarity in elemental composition, was analyzed at West Virginia University (WVU) and at NIST.
 This collection set primarily served to evaluate the complementarity of RI and elemental analysis techniques (µXRF and LA-ICP-MS); additionally, the subset provided a relative comparison of the discrimination power of RI, µXRF, and LA-ICP-MS. It should be noted that, since this subset was selected based on the chemical similarity of the samples, it does not provide an accurate estimation of the discrimination power for a random population of glass.
-For this reason, a randomly selected subset of 50 samples from the FIU collection was analyzed using RI and LA-ICP-MS by the Bundeskriminalamt (BKA) in Germany.
+For this reason, an additional randomly selected subset of 50 samples from the FIU collection was analyzed using RI and LA-ICP-MS by the Bundeskriminalamt (BKA) in Germany.
 This collection set provided a more accurate estimate of the discrimination power of RI and LA-ICP-MS for a random population of float glass samples.
 For LA-ICP-MS analysis, the following elements were measured: Li, Mg, Al, K, Ca, Fe, Ti, Mn, Rb, Sr, Zr, Ba, La, Ce, Nd, Hf, Pb, Na, and Si (used as the internal standard for quantitative analysis) [28].

 2.2.
 Instrumentation and Data Analysis